 What is counseling?
+Here you will find the questions and answers about counseling you may have.
 Counseling is the process of talking to a therapist about mental health and presenting life concerns.
 A therapist is attentive and listens from a non-judgmental viewpoint providing an open ear for you to explore your own thoughts and feelings.
 A counselor may offer you an objective and alternative view of your situation and help you define your ability to develop skills that will help you identify, cope, and resolve problems that arise in the future.

 What is the counseling session like?
 A counseling session is what you make it to be.
 Generally, the counseling session is 50 minutes and is focused on your needs and goals.
 Oftentimes people are presented with struggles in their lives in which, they feel stuck and unable to make a change.
 Sometimes people have experienced many painful events or traumas in their lives that they are unable to recover from.
 Each therapy session is never the same but therapy is a collaborative process to help you FOCUS on what’s important to you.

 How many times would I meet with my counselor?
 In Focus Counseling LLC, does not accept insurance carriers therefore counseling does not adhere to a specific number of sessions.
 The number of session ranges for each individual to feel like they are benefiting from counseling.
 Some persons come 3-4 times and others seek longer term counseling to manage concerns.
 With OCD and ERP therapy, the number of sessions depends on the impact OCD has on your daily routine and the impact of the exposure we do in sessions.
 Counseling referrals are often made for those who will benefit from more specific counseling services.